-Overall, Mayor Pete’s branding is successful in communicating his brand as a fresh, new face in Washington who wants to disrupt politics as usual.
+Overall, Mayor Pete’s branding successfully communicates his brand as a fresh, new face in Washington who wants to disrupt politics as usual.

 You see, Bernie’s got a bit of a reputation.
 His strong convictions and impassioned speech have given some the impression that he’s angry.
-With that in mind, Bernie’s logo is a very wise choice.
+With that in mind, Bernie’s logo is a sage choice.